 - Conduct that threatens the safety or well-being of yourself or others

 We recommend staff leaving the university fill out a brief online exit survey or meet with their HR Representative for an in-person exit interview as an opportunity to share opinions and comments about working at GW.
 Information provided is kept in the strictest professional confidence and is useful in helping the university improve its operations.
 In the case of voluntary termination, staff should notify their supervisor at least two weeks before their departure date.
+Please note: an employee's last working day cannot fall on a holiday or any other scheduled time off, except when the employee is on job protected leave or is regularly scheduled to work on the holiday.

 The following checklist can help organize an staff member's departure: